 Q: What is the proper way to defrost pheasant?

-The proper way to defrost a pheasant is to refrigerate for 24
+The proper way to defrost is to refrigerate for 24

 hours or until completely thawed.
 If you need to defrost it